Discover the best oil paint brands for beginners and professionals alike.

 The process used to achieve the quality of the paint is incredibly sophisticated, and the use of resin in the paint especially lends itself to creating thin layers of glaze.

 The use of resin in the paint means that the colours dry evenly and consistently, and it gives the finish of the painting luminosity and lustre.
 The even drying property is a unique one, that cannot be found in any other brand of paint.

 As binders and mediums such as linseed, safflower and poppy seed oil cure, they increase in volume.
 The solvents in the resin mixture in the binder balances this out by decreasing in volume as it dries, this creates tension-free drying of the layers which are less likely to therefore warp and crack as they age.

-The finish of the paint is on the glossy side, this isn’t necessarily a drawback, it just comes down to your own personal tastes.
+The finish of the paint is glossier than other oil paint brands.
+This isn’t necessarily a drawback, it just comes down to your own personal tastes.

 If you’re looking to get a primary palette, their colours Lemon Yellow, Translucent Cyan and Transparent Magenta will give a great chromatic range.
 You may need to add another red, such as Cadmium, and yellow that leans towards red such as their Cadmium Yellow Hue to the mix to be able to mix deeper reds, yellows and oranges.

 Their metallics range includes some that are completely exclusive to Schmincke—they make seven gold shades, five of which contain bronze pigments.
 These are definitely worth checking out to experiment with.